T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 To apply automatically QFQ-'DB UPDATE' the following rights are mandatory too: CREATE / ALTER

-To get access to the Typo3 installation, 'dbuser' should also have acces to the Typo3 Database with at least SELECT / INSERT / UPDATE / DELETE.
+To get access to the Typo3 installation, 'dbuser' should also have access to the Typo3 Database with at least SELECT / INSERT / UPDATE / DELETE.